 Execution Layer

 Acurast offers native and straightforward bootstrapping of permissioned consortia.
-Depending on the requirements, either (a) consumers can directly leverage the Acurast orchestrator to select from a public pool of processors, or (b) or use dedicated processors (e.g., from trusted entities, or use consumer-supported self-service processors).
-Such composability allows consumers to customize access control and define individual trust models depending on the jobs that are executed.
+Depending on the requirements, either (a) developers can directly leverage the Acurast orchestrator to select from a public pool of processors, or (b) or use dedicated processors (e.g., from trusted entities, or use developer-supported self-service processors).
+Such composability allows developers to customize access control and define individual trust models depending on the deployments

 The Acurast execution layer natively offers two runtimes, the (1) Acurast Secure Hardware Runtime (ASHR) and (2) Acurast Zero-Knowledge Runtime (AZKR).